Overview#

 Performance#

-- Parsing Speed: 10-20x faster than JS implementations
+- Parsing Speed: 2.6-3.7x faster than JavaScript parser

 - Memory Usage: Lower memory footprint due to efficient allocation